-How do you join the WCSO?
+How does a musician join the WCSO?

 What if I do not fit any of the categories above but am still interested in joining the orchestra?

 You should still contact WCSO to be put on a waiting list.
-At times, we have individuals who move due to job changes, family circumstances etc. At that time we go to our pool of interested musicians on our waiting list and contact then to see if they are still interested.
+At times, we have individuals who move due to job changes, family circumstances etc. At that time we go to our pool of interested musicians on our waiting list and contact them to see if they are still interested.

 How important is it to attend rehearsals?

 WCSO is looking for the dedicated amateur musician who can make a commitment of a year or longer.
 As stated in our By-Laws, the orchestra was founded to provide the amateur musician an opportunity to perform in a professional concert environment.
 The orchestra requires long-term dedication to learn the repertoire of music in order to provide our audiences with quality entertainment.

 Do I have to audition for the orchestra?

 Auditions are on an ‘as needed’ basis.
 Normally, the prospective musician’s application is reviewed to determine their musical background, strengths, and current playing ability.
 Prospective musicians often sit in with the orchestra during a practice to determine whether they feel they would be able to meet the level of performance required of the members of the Orchestra.
 If there are numerous individuals interested in one section, then auditions may be held to determine who will fill the spot.
 This will be done before a small audition committee, and interested individuals will receive music to prepare at least two weeks in advance.